 “Good.”
 She gave Cassandra another smile before she returned to the campfire where Solas was preparing a rabbit Varric had shot this afternoon.
 The dwarf was nowhere to be seen.

 Solas watched her as she settled down next to the fire and stretched her hands and feet towards the fire with a content sigh.
-The evening still got cold very early.
+The evenings still got cold very early.

 “Lady’s mantle?” he asked after a while, breaking the surprisingly comfortable silence and Lyssa followed his eyes to Cassandra’s tent into which the Seeker had disappeared to take off her armour.
 She perked up and smiled.